Rockdxsc/COP3503_Project/README.md

 - [ ] Deployment

 #### WHAT NEEDS TO BE DONE

 - <b>Develop Game/Puzzle Storyboard</b>
   - Need someone to develop a storyline for the game, and how puzzles will work in the game.
 Basically need all the details as to how the gameplay will operate.

 - <b>Implement Puzzle Games</b>
   - Need someone to actually implement the puzzle games that were outlined in the storyboard

 - <b>Develop Help Dialogues</b>
-  - In the current stage of user interactions, someone needs to create an output for the 'HELP'
+  - In the current stage of user interactions, someone needs to create an output for the `HELP` command in the following situations:
+    - <b> Situation 1: </b>